 And no one need say they shall not come, for they surely shall, for the Lord hath spoken it; for out of the earth shall they come, by the hand of the Lord, and none can stay it; and it shall come in a day when it shall be said that miracles are done away; and it shall come even as if one should speak from the dead.
 (Morm.
 8:26)

 Behold, I speak unto you as though I spake from the dead; for I know that ye shall have my words.
 (Morm.
 9:30)

 And I exhort you to remember these things; for the time speedily cometh that ye shall know that I lie not, for ye shall see me at the bar of God; and the Lord God will say unto you: Did I not declare my words unto you, which were written by this man, like as one crying from the dead, yea, even as one speaking out of the dust?
 (Moro 10:27)

 Because of these connections I believe that the Book of Mormon authors are the spokesman prophesied in chapter 3 of 2 Nephi.
-They cry with their voice and speak as if from the dust.
+They cry with their voice and speak as if from the dust, out of the earth.

 And righteousness will I send down out of heaven; and truth will I send forth out of the earth, to bear testimony of mine Only Begotten; his resurrection from the dead; yea, and also the resurrection of all men; and righteousness and truth will I cause to sweep the earth as with a flood, to gather out mine elect from the four quarters of the earth, unto a place which I shall prepare, an Holy City, that my people may gird up their loins, and be looking forth for the time of my coming; for there shall be my tabernacle, and it shall be called Zion, a New Jerusalem.
 (Moses 7:62)